 A natural development to my practice has been the inclusion of Tai Chi which also features the integration of mind and body, along with fluidity of movement; control of breathing; and mental concentration.

-In my psychotherapy practice I have worked with Mid Cheshire Hospitals NHS Foundation Trust, Greater Manchester West Mental Health NHS Foundation Trust and Mersey Care NHS Trust as well as the Centre for Psychiatry, Wolfson Institute of Preventive Medicine at Queen Mary University, London.
+In my psychotherapy practice I have worked with Mid Cheshire Hospitals NHS Foundation Trust, Greater Manchester West Mental Health NHS Foundation Trust and Mersey Care NHS Trust and been involved with research projects for the Centre for Psychiatry, Wolfson Institute of Preventive Medicine at Queen Mary University, London and the Arts for Wellbeing faculty at Edge Hill University.

 My clients include people experiencing the affects of grief, depression, abuse, addiction and emotional difficulties, and those living with conditions such as Dementia, Autism, Schizophrenia and Bi-Polar Disorder.
 I also work with clients seeking personal growth self-exploration or self-understanding